Prepper's Guide To Safe Drinking Water Storage

 According to the FDA, bottled water has an indefinite shelf life if it has been produced in accordance with regulations and if it remains unopened.

 Last, but certainly not least, invest in a Berkey filter.
 We're obviously biased, but but Berkey is the best way to purify drinking water without access to electricity.
-For more tips on prepping and other emergencies to prepare for, check out Emergency Preparedness Tips.
+For more tips on prepping and other emergencies to prepare for, check out our Emergency Preparedness Tips.